sut-ai/notes/notebooks/22_reinforcement_learning_from_q_value_till_the_end/index.md

 Q-Learning is a basic form of Reinforcement Learning which uses Q-values (action values) to iteratively improve the behavior of the learning agent.

-Q-values are defined for states and actions. $Q(s, a)$ is an estimation of how good is it to take the action a at the state s.
+Q-values are defined for states and actions. $Q(s, a)$ is an estimation of how good is it to take the action $a$ at the state $s$.
 This estimation of $Q(s, a)$ will be iteratively computed using the temporal difference update.

-This update rule to estimate the value of Q is applied at every time step of the agents interaction with the environment.
+This update rule to estimate the value of Q is applied at every time step of the agent's interaction with the environment.

-At every step of transition, the agent from a state takes an action, observes a reward from the environment, and then transits to another state.
-If at any point of time the agent ends up in one of the terminating states that means there are no further transition possible.
+At every step of the transition, the agent from a state takes an action, observes a reward from the environment, and then transits to another state.
+If at any point in time the agent ends up in one of the terminating states that means there is no further transition possible.
 This is said to be the completion of an episode.

 $\epsilon$-greedy policy is a very simple policy of choosing actions using the current Q-value estimations.

 Active learning is a special case of machine learning in which a learning algorithm can interactively query a user (or some other information source) to label new data points with the desired outputs.

-Unlike passive learning which just executes the policy and learns from experience, here we are using active reinforcement learning in which the agent learns the optimal policy by taking actions in the world and finding out what is happenning, and then improving the policy iteratively.
+Unlike passive learning which just executes the policy and learns from experience, here we are using active reinforcement learning in which the agent learns the optimal policy by taking actions in the world finding out what is happening, and then improving the policy iteratively.

 <div id='further-reading'><h1> Further Reading </h1></div>